AI Use Cases/Private Equity

 Human override authority is non-negotiable for sensitive provisioning

 The system executes L1 resolution autonomously but does not make unilateral access grants on sensitive systems.
 Every provisioning action on CFIUS-sensitive deal infrastructure, fund-level data rooms, or LP-facing reporting tools requires human validation before it becomes permanent.
-If your IT team treats the escalation queue as a rubber stamp rather than an active review layer, you introduce access control gaps that create audit risk under the Investment Advisers Act compliance framework the system is designed to satisfy.
+If your IT team treats the escalation queue as a rubber stamp rather than an active review layer, you introduce access control gaps that create audit risk under the Investment Advisers Act compliance framework the system is designed to support.

 4. 4